course-details-portlet

 Learning outcome

-• Understand statistical models
+• Understand and use statistical models to perform quantitative analyses in biology.

 Learning methods and activities